MichaelOdermatt/CaveGame/Cave.md

 Everything I did, I did it so you could get a better start than I did.

 So, when I die this will all be yours.

+...

+We're products of our environment.

+we've little control over who we turn into.

+- or we could go back to book narration (maybe interacting with the old man should tell a story) -

+Old man holding a peice of paper:
+Finding the deed was dificult.
+Rifling through montains of papers, mostly comprised of old magazines and daily bulletins he for some odd reason felt compelled to keep.
+Sorting through the papers, I abruptly stopped after reading the headline "More Young People Than Ever Will Get Colorectal Cancer This Year".
+It struck me because of how relevent it felt in that moment.
+Was it bad to be angry when I'd heard who he was leaving the lake house too?